 Lombardy has one entry on the list of Intangible Cultural Heritage, and two UNESCO Creative Cities.

 Cremona is renowned for its tradition of violin-making.
 The city’s workshops continue to build violins painstakingly by hand, and to train the next generation of apprentices.
 The Violin Museum is dedicated to the history and construction of the instruments, and you can visit a workshop as part of a Violin Tour.

 UNESCO’s Creative Cities of Gastronomy have to meet several criteria, including a characteristic regional cuisine, traditional methods of production, and a well developed local food industry.
 Bergamo’s inclusion on the list is primarily due to the many long-established varieties of cheese manufactured in the surrounding valleys.
 Visitors can enjoy the cheeses (and other local specialities) in the city’s restaurants, or take a tour of the cheese factories.

 Milan, Creative City Of Literature

 Milan is the centre of the Italian publishing industry, and has been home to many notable authors, including Umberto Eco and Alessandro Manzoni.
 As a UNESCO Creative City, it has been at the forefront of initiatives to promote books and reading, and to explore the future of publishing in the digital age.

 UNESCO Tentative List

 Although Bergamo is a UNESCO Creative City, and its city walls are part of the Venetian Works of Defence site, the city as a whole is also on the UNESCO Tentative List.
-The potential listing includes the historic Città Alta at the top of the hill, and the lower town (Città Bassa), which is regarded as an industrial and administrative town of national importance.
+The potential listing for Bergamo includes the historic Città Alta at the top of the hill, and the lower town (Città Bassa), which is regarded as an industrial and administrative town of national importance.